Victor H. Schiro: Schiro as mayor

 Schiro held to a simple governing philosophy, stating that "if it’s good for New Orleans, I’m for it."
 He expanded the existing criminal justice campus, located at the intersection of Tulane Avenue and Broad Street in Mid-City, by building a new police and municipal courts complex.
-His administration presided over rapid suburban-style growth in the newly-developing Algiers and New Orleans East districts, and constructed new roads, regional libraries and police and fire stations to accommodate this expansion.
+His administration presided over rapid suburban-style growth in the newly developing Algiers and New Orleans East districts, and constructed new roads, regional libraries and police and fire stations to accommodate this expansion.
 Schiro also initiated a code of ethics for city employees.
 Devoting attention to urban planning, Schiro helped sponsor the creation of the New Orleans Regional Planning Commission to devise programming for the effective disbursement of federal assistance, got New Orleans included in Lyndon Johnson’s Model Cities Program, and established NORA, the New Orleans Redevelopment Authority.
 His widening of the downtown Poydras Street corridor allowed for substantial new development in the area in the following decades.
 Schiro's first year as mayor also coincided with the reopening of the World War II-era Michoud Assembly Facility in New Orleans East to assemble the first stages of the Saturn V and Saturn IB rockets.
 Boeing and other NASA contractors hired thousands of highly paid, highly skilled workers, briefly helping New Orleans achieve the rates of job growth by then occurring in other, more rapidly expanding Sun Belt cities.
 With the steep decline in NASA funding following the early Apollo landings, however, most of these jobs were lost.

+Schiro was briefly considered a gubernatorial candidate in 1963 for the 1964 Louisiana gubernatorial election.
+On St. Patrick's Day, 1963, he spoke at a reception in Donaldsonville to a primarily rural audience.
+Schiro presented an ambitious reform agenda of 13 proposals.
+Afterwards, a poll of the audience indicated overwhelming support for Schiro at the expense of the established candidates for governor.
+Schiro again repeated his message while speaking at the Louisiana Municipal Association in Lafayette on March 29, 1963.
+Others who spoke there were Chep Morrison, John McKeithen, Gillis Long, and Speedy Long, all of whom were considered potential gubernatorial candidates.
+The mayor's public appearances were considered by many to be the opening of a "Draft Schiro" campaign, however Schiro denied that he had intentions to run for state office.
+Schiro eventually endorsed Gillis Long for Governor.
+When Long failed to make the primary runoff, Schiro threw his support behind Morrison and attempted to assist the former mayor in any way possible.